Mark Rockefeller: Early life

-Rockefeller grew up at Kykuit, the central mansion at his family's estate in Pocantico, Westchester County, in New York State.
+Rockefeller grew up at Kykuit, the central mansion on his family's estate in Pocantico, Westchester County, in New York State.
 He is an alumnus of the Buckley School, Deerfield Academy (1985), Princeton University (BA 1989), and Harvard University (MBA 1996).
-He played football, basketball, and baseball at Deerfield, and played football at Princeton as a walk-on.
+He played football, basketball, and baseball at Deerfield, and played football at Princeton, where in 1988 he was considered one of the Ivy League's best tight ends.

 Career

 Rockefeller and his former wife own South Fork Lodge and South Fork Outfitters, both in Swan Valley, Idaho.
 Previously, he was an associate in the Acquisition Finance Group at Chase Securities, Inc.

-In 1999 he was elected chairman of the non-profit organization, Historic Hudson Valley, an organization founded in 1951 by his grandfather, John D. Rockefeller Jr. Rockefeller's older brother, Nelson Rockefeller Jr., has also served on its board.
+In 1999 he was elected chairman of the non-profit organization, Historic Hudson Valley, founded by his grandfather John D. Rockefeller Jr. in 1951.
+Mark Rockefeller's older brother, Nelson Rockefeller Jr., has also served on its board.

-In a 2013 article about Federal farm subsidy programs, the New York Post reported that 1,500 affluent New Yorkers had received payments.
-Among them was Rockefeller, who received $342,634 in taxpayer money over the course of ten years from 2001 to 2011 for allowing farmland to return to its natural condition.
+In a 2013 article about federal farm subsidy programs, the New York Post reported that 1,500 affluent New Yorkers had received payments.
+Among them was Rockefeller, who received $342,634 in farm subsidies over the course of ten years from 2001 to 2011 for allowing farmland to return to its natural condition.

 Personal life

-In 1998, Rockefeller married Renee Anne Anisko (born 1968) at the Church of the Magdalene in Pocantico Hills.
-She has a Juris Doctor degree cum laude from Temple University Beasley School of Law.
+In 1998, Rockefeller married Renee Anne Anisko (b.
+1968) at the Church of the Magdalene in Pocantico Hills.
+She has a Juris Doctor degree cum laude from the Temple University Beasley School of Law.
 They have four children.
 They divorced in 2020.